 Washing Cotton Quilts

-Now to wash.
-Fill the tub with lukewarm water and a small amount of Orvis, Lux or another gentle soap.
+Now to wash: Fill the tub with lukewarm water and a small amount of Orvis, Lux or another gentle soap.
 Dunk the quilt into the tub and keep dunking with your hand.
 I use a plastic baseball bat; it is perfect.
-Continue to dunk, dunk, dunk with changes of water, etc. several times until the suds are reduced.
-Time to rinse.
+Continue to dunk, dunk, and dunk with changes of water, etc., until the suds are reduced.
+Next, rinse.
 Go through the same motions until the water gets clear.
 On the last rinse, put in a half cup of vinegar.
 Then spin the quilt on the gentle spin.

 Washing A Wool and Cotton or Linen Woven Coverlet